kamhonhoi/HybBCSeq/README.md

 ## Usage

-1. Retrieve raw NGS sequence files (.gz extension) from the source sequencer location to the HybBCSeq-working/samples directory
+1. Retrieve raw NGS sequence files (.gz extension) from the source sequencer location and place in the HybBCSeq-working/samples directory

 2. In order to run the provided scripts, activate virtualenv with the following command:
       ```